Kathryn Eames: Personal life

 She was a member of the Screen Actors Guild and the American Federation of Television and Radio Artists.
 Her residence was an apartment in New York City she acquired in the 1940s.
 Despite the fact that she did not have many major roles, she could support herself almost entirely through acting because of her unusual versatility and willingness to explore new avenues for performance as well as the discipline and energy she gave to her work.

-Age wasn't something which could refrain Kathryn from doing certain activities.
+Age wasn't something which could refrain Eames from doing certain activities.
 In her 60s, she enrolled in tap dancing lessons and in her 70s, she took French lessons.

 Roles

 Cinema

-Kathryn appeared in the following cinema movies:
+Eames appeared in the following cinema movies: